AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. (Optional) To see more information about log messages for the transfer, select **Logs**.
 See [Tenant log messages](xref:download-tenant-log) for more information.

-1. (Optional) Click the `Transfer Metrics` tab to view transfer progress and metrics for stream and/or asset creation.
+1. (Optional) To view transfer progress and metrics for stream and/or asset creation, select the `Transfer Metrics` tab.
 See [Overview of transfer metrics](xref:overview-metrics) for more information.

 1. (Optional) To stop a transfer, select **Stop Transfer**, then select **Stop**.